Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ####Log completion times

-Writes names of operations and completion times for each to the terminal screen.
+Writes names of operations and completion times for each to the terminal window.

 ####Send to log file